mitsuhiko/minijinja/COMPATIBILITY.md

 The biggest differences between MiniJinja and Jinja2 stem from the different runtime environments.
-Jinja2 leaks out a lot of the underlying Python engine whereas MiniJinja implements it's own runtime data model.
+Jinja2 leaks out a lot of the underlying Python engine whereas MiniJinja implements its own runtime data model.

 The most significant differences are documented here: